becoop/wrappers/curl/3DS.md

 </script>
 ```

-You will receive a `POST` at the `$TermUrl` containing CAVV, ECI and XID, which are the critical data to be sent through the gateway for 3DS authentication.

 ##### Strategy 2: Frictionless mode

 The frictionless mode consist in inserting an IFRAME to your checkout page and waiting for the 3DS response.
-In this case, the `$TermUrl` should check is the parameter `PaRes` is sent through `POST`.
-- If `PaRes` param it is, you should render a JSON response and the script below will take care of final redirections;
-- If `_3ds_frictionless_callback` is present, it is because the transaction has finshed.

 ```html
 <style> #frame { display: none; } </style>